Dre-Tas/jerriepelser.com/content/blog/2019-07-01-migrating-blog-hugo-to-gatsby.md

 ## Introduction

-Since starting with this blog in 2013, I have used various blogging platforms.
+Since starting with this website in 2013, I have used various blogging platforms.
 I initially started with WordPress, then [moved to Statamic](/blog/switching-to-statamic/), and then later to [Hugo](https://gohugo.io/).
-There is no real rational reason for these changes, other than the fact that I have always considered my blog to be a bit of a playground to experiment with things.
+There is no real rational reason for these changes, other than the fact that I have always considered my personal website to be a bit of a playground to experiment with things.

-I have decided to make a change again and switch my blog from Hugo to [Gatsby](https://www.gatsbyjs.org/).
-As of the writing of this particular blog post on 1 July 2019, my blog is still running on Hugo, so consider this the start of the journey.
+I have decided to make a change again and switch my website from Hugo to [Gatsby](https://www.gatsbyjs.org/).
+As of the writing of this particular blog post on 1 July 2019, my website is still running on Hugo, so consider this the start of the journey.
 I'll be blogging about my experience as I go along.

 ## The decision to go with Gatsby